THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: .921 ! Tensor Homomorphic Compression

 Each worker $i$ then calculates the set of quantization values $Q\subset [m,M]$ given the (global) $m,M$ and the granularity $g$ (\cref{line:alg2:comp_q}).
 Next, it stochastically quantizes each coordinate to a value in $Q$, giving the result $X_i\in Q^d$ (\cref{line:alg2:comp_sq}).
 The worker then transforms each quantized coordinate into its uniform-HC value in $\angles{g+1}$ using the linear transformation (\cref{line:alg2:comp_Y}).
 The next stage involves computing which $b$-bit table indices (in $\angles{2^{b}}$) would map to the uniformly partitioned values by applying the inverse mapping (\cref{line:alg2:comp_Z}). \mbox{Finally, it sends the result $Z_i$ to the PS (\cref{line:alg2:send_Z}).}

 The PS then gets the set of vectors $\set{Z_i}_{i\in\angles{n}}$.
 It looks up each vector (coordinate-wise) and sums them up, corresponding to the sum of the $Y_i$'s (\cref{line:alg2:compsumZi}).
 Then, the PS sends the result, $Y$, to the workers, still in compressed form (\cref{line:alg2:sendSumXi}).
-Observe that the PS only performs table lookups followed by summation without decompressing the vectors and without any additional processing and re-compression that increases the estimation error.
+Observe that the PS only performs table lookups and summation without decompressing the vectors and without additional processing and re-compression that increases the error.

 The final part takes place in parallel, where each worker $i$ first computes the average of $\sum_{i\in\angles{n}} Y_i$ by dividing $Y$ by $n$ (\cref{line:alg2:compsumYavg}).
 It then applies the inverse transformation to \cref{line:alg2:comp_Y} to \mbox{obtain an estimate $\widehat\nabla_{\mathit{avg}}$ of the average gradient (\cref{line:alg2:comp_avg}). }